AI-Game-Fun/flapai/README.md

 ```
 ### Keyboard commands
 ---
-Press **UP ARROW** while focusing the game window to speed up the game **(if the screen is frozen it means that pygame don't redraw the window anymore which speed the algorithm a lot)**
+Press **UP ARROW** while focusing the game window to speed up the game **(if the screen is frozen it means that pygame doesn't redraw the window anymore which speeds up the algorithm a lot)**
 #
 Press **DOWN ARROW** while focusing the game window to slow down the game
 #